DealScorerDealScorer

 The questions below cut across the differences — diligence threads that matter regardless of which niche you choose.

-1. Who actually holds the operating licenses, and do they transfer with the sale?
+2. Who holds the operating license, and does it transfer with the business?

 When to prefer each